Woven-Wire-Mesh-Types

 When working with 400 series stainless steel, W.S.
 Tyler generally uses 430 stainless steel.
 This particular 400 series variant has a chemical makeup of 11% chromium and 1% manganese.

-Now, it's important to note that all 400 series stainless steel alloys generally have an increased amount of carbon compared to 300 series stainless.
-This makes them more durable.
+It's important to note that all 400-series stainless steel alloys generally have an increased amount of carbon compared to 300-series stainless, which makes them more durable.

-Additionally, 400 series is an excellent option for applications that requires a mesh that has magnetic capabilities.
+Additionally, the 400 series is an excellent option for applications that require a mesh that has magnetic capabilities.

 Post-Weaving